book

 self.set_security_initializer(lambda security: security.set_fee_model(ConstantFeeModel(0, "USD")))

 In some cases, you may want to trade a security in the same time loop that you create the security subscription.
 To avoid errors, use a security initializer to set the market price of each security to the last known price.
-The GetLastKnownPricesget_last_known_prices method seeds the security price by gathering the security data over the last 3 days.
+The get_last_known_prices method seeds the security price by gathering the security data over the last 3 days.
 If there is no data during this period, the security price remains at 0.
+When you live trade Options without the QuantConnect data provider, this method may take longer than 10 minutes to gather the historical data, causing a timeout.

 # Gather the last 3 days of security prices by using get_last_known_prices as the seed in initialize.